ladak100/ladak100.github.io/todayi.md

 ### Today, I...
 #### May 2024
+Wednesday May 8th, 2024:
+- Today, I relapsed for 45 minutes. great imrpvoment

 Tuesday May 7th, 2024:
 - Today, I was productive
 - Today, I got contacted by a recruiter